 Prof. Barbezat delivered a lecture exploring how contemplative pedagogy can be a powerful way in which we can work together to reclaim the transformative nature of education.
 He described the ways in which first-person critical inquiry can cultivate better discernment and attention in students, provide the means for deepening their understanding of the material they are studying, and foster environments to inquire about and live meaningfully.

 Steven Volk is Professor of History & Director of the Center for Teaching Innovation and Excellence, Oberlin College.
 He received the the 2011 US Professor of the Year award.

 Using architecture and construction as an extended metaphor for teaching, Prof. Volk probed the challenges of teaching, which is a creative and imaginative act rooted in the present but directed to the future.
 In his talk Prof. Volk suggested a few approaches that have proven to be highly productive in his own teaching; he engaged in a larger discussion on how to make the most of on-site learning.

-José Feito, Professor of Psychology, Saint Mary’s College of California
+José Feito is Professor of Psychology at Saint Mary’s College of California